JFMajer/rancher-on-ec2-on-k3s/README.md

 # Rancher on AWS EC2 with Terraform (LAB/Non-HA Setup)

 This project provisions a **lab/demo environment** for Rancher on AWS using EC2, Application Load Balancer (ALB), and Route53, all managed by Terraform.
-It is designed for quick bootstrapping and experimentation, running Rancher in **non-HA mode** (single K3s instance, no production guarantees).
+It aims to provide a **one-click deployment** of Rancher for experimentation, running in **non-HA mode** (single K3s instance, no production guarantees).

 ## Features
 - VPC with public and private subnets